SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver10.md

 ### Scene 1.
 Henry was invited to a party.

-### Stage Properties: A table on one side of the stage, guests 1-3 standing on the other side chatting, P.L. and her uncle sitting at the rear of the stage, Duchess standing at the front

 Actors: Duch (Duchess of Cromarty) (the host of the party), P.L., Duke (Duke of Cromarty, who is also P.L.’s uncle), H.A., Guests 1-4 (Guests 1-2 are females, Guests 3-4 are males), N.

+---

+Stage Properties:
+1. A table on one side of the stage

+---

+<font color="grey">*(Guests 1-3 standing on the other side chatting, P.L. and Duke.C. sitting at the rear of the stage, Duchess.C. standing at the front)*</font>

 N.: Henry Adams is introduced to a party at Hampshire house, the Duchess’s residence.